Al Falah University hired doctors linked to Red Fort area blast without police verification: ED

 The court is yet to take cognisance of the ED chargesheet.

-He said in his statement that the doctors of the medical college, established in 2019, were hired "without" any police verification.

-The Vice-Chancellor and Principal of the University told the ED that the doctors reported to be involved in terror-related activities Dr Muzammil Ganaie, a junior resident in general medicine department since October 2021; Dr Shaheen Saeed, an associate professor in pharmacology since October 2021, and Dr Umar Nabi, the alleged suicide bomber and an assistant professor in general medicine since May 2024 were appointed during her tenure.
+The vice-chancellor and principal of the niversity told the ED that the doctors reported to be involved in terror-related activities -- Dr Muzammil Ganaie, a junior resident in general medicine department since October 2021; Dr Shaheen Saeed, an associate professor in pharmacology since October 2021, and Dr Umar Nabi, the alleged suicide bomber and an assistant professor in general medicine since May 2024 -- were appointed during her tenure.

 She informed the agency that these appointments were, however, “recommended” by the varsity’s HR head and “approved” by Siddiqui, following which she issued formal appointment letters.